FerFilho23/KaffaTests/Exercises3-4/README.md

 Considering two rectangles in a discrete grid (like pixels in a display), each defined by two points, return true if they intersect, false otherwise.

-NOTE: the points are included in the rectangles and have a dimension of 1 unit; the rectangles (0, 0; 1, 1) has an area of 4 units.
+NOTE: the points are included in the rectangles and have a dimension of 1 unit; the rectangle (0, 0; 1, 1) has an area of 4 units.

 For this exercise, the function "intersects(Rectangle A, Reactangle B)" will check if a point of one rectangle is in range of the width/height of the other.
 If true, the program will return "intersects(A, B) => true", otherwise it will return "intersects(A, B) => false".